 If you’re playing something where communication is key, allowing your chat to hear your teammates makes their experience much more immersive as a viewer.
-In this tutorial, we are going to show you how to share your Xbox Party chat on your stream.
+In this tutorial, we are going to show you how to stream Xbox party chat on Twitch.
+Let’s jump in.

 How To Include Xbox Party Chat On Stream